Roslyn, New York: Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Roslyn.

 Power

-PSEG Long Island provides power to all homes and businesses within Roslyn.
+PSEG Long Island provides power to all homes and businesses within Roslyn, on behalf of the Long Island Power Authority.

 Water

 Roslyn is located within the boundaries of (and is thus served by) the Roslyn Water District, which provides the entirety of Roslyn with water.

 Sewage

 The Village of Roslyn has a sanitary sewer system.
-The sewage from the Village's sewer system is pumped to and is treated by the Nassau County Sewage District's Cedar Creek Treatment Plant via the East Hills Interceptor line, which connects the village's system with Nassau County's.
+The sewage from the Village's sewer system is pumped to and is treated by the Nassau County Sewage District's Cedar Creek Wastewater Treatment Plant via the East Hills Interceptor line, which connects the village's system with Nassau County's and the treatment plant on the South Shore.

 Prior to having the sanitary waste treated by Nassau County's facilities, the village's sewer system expelled the sanitary sewage locally into Hempstead Harbor, contributing to water pollution problems.